WerDei/Biome-Replacer/README.md

 Please note that Biome Replacer **cannot change terrain shape**.
 This means that it's impossible to change oceans to land, create ocean-only worlds, etc.

-The only currently supported biome library mod is TerraBlender, so you won't be able to change Biolith biomes, for example.
+The only currently supported biome libraries are TerraBlender & Blueprint, so you won't be able to change Biolith biomes, for example.
 Still, BR should work fine alongside most world generation mods.

 ## Setup